-The discussion and table above assume (i) no sales of Class B Units, which, if sold, would reduce the number of Class A Units that we are offering on a one-for-one basis, (ii) no exercise of Common Warrants sold in this offering, and (iii) no exercise of the representative warrants.
+The discussion and table above assumes (i) full exercise of all Pre-Funded Warrants, (ii) no exercise of Common Warrants sold in this offering, and (iii) no exercise of the representative warrants.

 To the extent that stock options are exercised or new stock options are issued under our equity incentive plans, there will be further dilution to investors purchasing securities in this offering.
 In addition, we will need to raise additional capital because of market conditions and strategic considerations.
 If we raise additional capital through the sale of equity or convertible debt securities, the issuance of these securities could result in further dilution to our stockholders.